gzachrisson/bedroxide/README.md

-# bedroxide
+# Bedroxide

+## What is Bedroxide?

-A Minecraft Bedrock server written in Rust
+Bedroxide is intended to eventually become a basic Minecraft Bedrock server written in Rust.

+## But why?

+I have been interested in learning Rust for some time and since I couldn't find any Minecraft Bedrock server written in Rust yet.
+So this seemed like a project that would make a good fit for Rust and more than complicated enough to keep me interested.

+## Can I help?

+Pull requests are more than welcome!